 How to Reinstall Google Play Store

-You should carry out the procedure given below to reinstall the Play Store app on Android tablet or phone.
+You should carry out the procedure given below to reinstall the Play Store app on an Android tablet or phone.

 (2).
 On the address bar, type as Google Play Store apk and press the Search icon.